stellalo/random_forest_kegg/README.md

 ```

 <h2>🦠 RF_temp.Rmd Walk-Through</h2>
 This script runs the RF (random forest) algorithm on yeast species' KEGG gene expression using survival at temperature 37+ as environmental factor.
-We first perform RF without any tuning, then perform undersampling to improve OOB err rate.
+We first perform RF without any tuning, then perform under sampling to improve OOB err rate.
 <br />
 <br />

-- First, read files that contains all tAI values (codom optimization values) and the kegg annotation stored in "eTAI_kegg_wide.txt" and the file with temperature information stored in "thirtyseven_data.txt"
+- First, read files that contains all tAI values (codon optimization values) and the kegg annotation stored in "eTAI_kegg_wide.txt" and the file with temperature information stored in "thirtyseven_data.txt"
 <br />

 ```ruby